 First, he and his teammates logged their running times in the notebook, then he would jot down his thoughts, and word spread.
 Journals, confessions, lost love stories, and “we were here” notes filled notebook after notebook.
 Sul Ross Archives of the Big Bend keeps journals dating back to 1991.
-Occasionally one beat-up, weathered desk marked with graffiti is replaced with a newer one -- sometimes a chair is added, and replacement notebooks keep up the tradition.
+Occasionally one beat-up, weathered desk marked with graffiti is replaced with a newer one — sometimes a chair is added, and replacement notebooks keep up the tradition.
 Some people get lost searching for the desk.
-If you find the bicycle tree, you’re close -- and you can consult this official university map (opens as PDF) for guidance.
+If you find the bicycle tree, you’re close — and you can consult this map for guidance.

 The Gallery on the Square is Big Bend Arts Council’s collaborative show space for members.
 Murphy Street Mercado offers specialty plants, garden pottery, ristras, and Mexican imports.
 Out West Feed and Supply is a feed store and farm supply resource that also stocks boots, shoes, Western wear, and much more.
 Francois Fine Arts Gallery houses student art exhibitions at the university.

 Find women’s clothing and fashion accessories at McKinney Outfitters housed in the Lackey-Hord building.
 Big Bend Saddlery customizes saddles with leatherwork and silverwork, plus offers tack, hats, and Western wear.
-Shop for Western-themed furniture, artwork, and decor at Texas Ranch House Too.
-Vaquera Vogue boasts cowgirl chic and bohemian vibes.
 Get your custom hat at Spradley Hats.

 6. Stay In Unforgettable Accommodations